jonnyg23/obsidian_devlog/Vue.js.md

 	- Methods can also have arguments so that's where you'd put a function that needs to take in arguments from things in the template and give back a result.
 	- ✏️ Note: Use computed for small things like sorting data.

-- What is a `watch`er?
-Should I use it?
+- `@input` is the standard and should be used in props for any component that is receiving an input (value change) from its child component.

-	- A watcher is
+-

 ---